sagemathinc/cocalc_tutorial/handson/lab02.md

 You can do this by copying and pasting directly from the file onto the box.
 Once they have been added, the students will receive an email inviting them to join the course.
 When doing this please encourage them to use their institutional email and real name for this account.

-Alternatively, if the students already have a SMC account they can be found by typing their name in the box.
+Alternatively, if the students already have a CoCalc account they can be found by typing their name in the box.

 ---